pneisen/.plan/README.md

 ### 2016-12-06
   * Ran into an issue compiling YouCompleteMe on Ubuntu.
 Cmake could not find the pythonlibs. `sudo apt-get install python-dev` fixed it up.

+### 2016-12-12
+  * Chris sent me this gem: [Vimwiki](http://vimwiki.github.io/).
+Looks pretty neat, I want to play with it and see if I could use it.
+  * [vim-pandoc](https://github.com/vim-pandoc/vim-pandoc) isn't caught up to the 1.18 version of Pandoc on Homebrew.
+This breaks some things like generating the pdf from within Vim using a command like this: `:Pandoc pdf -V geometry=margin=0.5in -V mainfont=Arial -V fontsize=12pt`